MODERN SLAVERY POLICY

 Our policy (below) reflects our commitment to act with integrity and ethically in all our business relationships and to implement and enforce effective systems and controls, including in relation to combatting modern slavery and human trafficking in our supply chains.

-1.1 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+• Modern slavery is a crime and a violation of fundamental human rights.
+It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another to exploit them for personal or commercial gain.

-1.2 Keystream Group has a zero-tolerance policy to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains
+• Keystream Group has a zero-tolerance policy to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships.
+We have implemented and effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains

-1.3 Keystream Group is also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
-We expect the same high standards from all of our Contractors, Suppliers and other Business Partners.
+• Keystream Group is also committed to ensuring transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
+We expect the same high standards from our Contractors, Suppliers and other Business Partners.

-1.4 This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, interns, agents, contractors, external consultants, third-party representatives and business partners.
+• This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, contractors, external consultants, third-party representatives and business partners.

 2.1 The Management Board has overall responsibility for ensuring this policy complies with our legal and ethical obligations.